 All applications will be reviewed by OHCD staff for compliance with Federal and State program rules and regulations, and threshold requirements.
 Any activity deemed not in compliance with such requirements will be eliminated from consideration.
 OHCD staff may consult with other state agencies during the threshold review.
-As described above, the State will use rolling and competitive application processes to distribute PY19 and remaining prior years funds.
+As described above, the State will use rolling and competitive application processes to distribute PY20 funds.